sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 The Eurasiadex team is not responsible for any loss, damage or inconvenience caused by the bot.
 Use the bot at your own risk.

 # 8. Changes to Terms and Rules/Terms and Service
 Terms of service and rules might be changed/updated at any time, Users will be notified of changes.
-Continued use of the bot implys you agree to the modified terms.
+Continued use of the bot implies you agree to the modified terms.

 # 9. Availability
 Eurasiadex is provided as-is.
 There are no guarantees that it will be available in the future, and its purpose or availability may be changed at any time.